codemilian/phpSOA/README.md

 A large enterprise system could be composed of many other components responsible for different roles such as security.
 For purposes of this project, I will keep things simple, but this project should stimulate the mind of where additions can be added as needed.

-The following project structure and namespaces exists:
+The following project structure and namespaces exist:

 Restful API: Simple API reusing internal services.